xaviachristi/earthquake-monitor/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] New and existing unit tests pass locally with my changes
+- [ ] My code has a pylint score over 8.

 # Mentions
 @xaviachristi